Malia Obama Rocks Black Skinny Jeans And A Smile While Returning To Work

 Earlier, Obama went for a coffee run, and it didn’t take long for New Yorkers to learn about his visit to the city — thanks to the convoy of black SUVs and bodyguards.
 Malia was also seen sporting skinny jeans during a leisure walk with a friend.

 Barack and Michelle Obama are one month removed from two terms in the White House.
-The former First Couple has been vacationing with their pal, Sir Richard Branson.
+The former first couple has been vacationing with their pal Sir Richard Branson.
 The billionaire hosted the famous couple at his private getaway in the British Virgin Islands.

 Pictures of Malia’s parents showed them appearing to have the time of their lives in a post-White House world.
 Barack was seen kitesurfing and Michelle was seen strutting about in flip-flops and denim shorts.

-The couple returned from jet setting and settled in a leased DC mansion.
+The couple returned from jet setting and settled in a leased D.C. mansion.
 There, they will live for another two years until Malia Obama’s younger sister, Sasha, completes graduates from high school.

 Michelle was seen twice at SoulCycle, one of her favorite fitness hotspots.
 In a bit of irony, once among the most-photographed persons in the world, Michelle managed to blend in with other patrons.
-Mrs. O was seen twice in an all-black ensemble: leggings, hat and sunglasses.
+Mrs. O was seen twice in an all-black ensemble: leggings, hat, and sunglasses.

 Malia is on a gap year from Harvard University.
 Reportedly, she is due to enroll in the fall.
 Until then, it seems like gossip spies and fans are on “Malia Watch” during her internship.